tofflemire/tofflemire.github.io/pages/other_research.md

 <br>
 #### X-ray Spectroscopy of Recurrnet Novae
 <img src="/local_files/TPyx.jpg" width="300" ALIGN="left" HSPACE="25" />
 For my Masters Thesis, I worked with Dr. Marina Orio studying the X-ray spectra of recurrent novae during outburst.
+X-ray grating spectra from <i>Chandra</i> and <i>XMM-Newton</i> probe the hottest clumps of ejected material and

+<a href='http://adsabs.harvard.edu/abs/2013ApJ...779...22T' target='blank'> A link to the peer-reviewed paper can be found here.</a>

 <hr>
 <a name='flares'> </a>